Sambo (martial art): FIAS World Cup

-Sambo World Cup and Supercup have been contested since 1969, initially held by FILA, and since 1985 by FIAS.
+The Sambo World Cup and Supercup have been contested since 1969, initially held by FILA, and since 1985 by FIAS.

 United States National Sambo Championships

-United States National Sambo Championships known initially as the National AAU Sambo Wrestling Championships are the annual championships held in the United States.
-American enthusiasts of martial arts took up Sambo shortly before it was contested at the 1973 World Wrestling Championships and was rapidly making its way to become an Olympic sport in 1980.
+United States National Sambo Championships, known initially as the National AAU Sambo Wrestling Championships, are the annual championships held in the United States.
+American enthusiasts of martial arts took up sambo shortly before it was contested at the 1973 World Wrestling Championships and was rapidly making its way to becoming an Olympic sport in 1980.

 Sambo at the National Wrestling Championships

-The national Sambo competition also was held along with Greco-Roman and Freestyle events at the 1987 and 1988 AAU/USA Grand National Wrestling Championships on July 1, 1987, and July 6, 1988, respectively, both held at Market Square Arena in Indianapolis, Indiana.
-Next year it was contested at the 1989 AAU/Carrier Grand National Wrestling Championships on July 5 at Metra in Billings, Montana.
-1990 AAU Grand National Wrestling Championships also hosted a national Sambo competition at Market Square Arena in Indianapolis, Indiana on July 10.
-1992 AAU Grand National edition hosted a national Sambo competition in July in Amarillo, Texas.
-1994 AAU Grand National Wrestling Championships also hosted a national Sambo competition at Kellogg Arena in Battle Creek, Michigan on July 13.
-1995 AAU Grand National edition hosted a national Sambo competition in Tulsa, Oklahoma.
+The national sambo competition also was held along with Graeco-Roman and freestyle events at the 1987 and 1988 AAU/USA Grand National Wrestling Championships on July 1, 1987, and July 6, 1988, respectively, both held at Market Square Arena in Indianapolis, Indiana.
+The next year it was contested at the 1989 AAU/Carrier Grand National Wrestling Championships on July 5 at Metra in Billings, Montana.
+1990 AAU Grand National Wrestling Championships also hosted a national sambo competition at Market Square Arena in Indianapolis, Indiana, on July 10.
+1992 AAU Grand National edition hosted a national sambo competition in July in Amarillo, Texas.
+1994 AAU Grand National Wrestling Championships also hosted a national sambo competition at Kellogg Arena in Battle Creek, Michigan, on July 13.
+1995 AAU Grand National edition hosted a national sambo competition in Tulsa, Oklahoma.
 The 1999 AAU Grand National Wrestling Championships also offered Sambo to competitors on June 30 at Metra in Billings, Montana.
 The 2002 AAU Grand National Wrestling Championships saw Sambo competition on June 19 at Hirsch Coliseum in Shreveport, Louisiana.

-USA Wrestling has added Sambo as a style since the 2007 U.S. National Wrestling Championships in Las Vegas, Nevada.
+USA Wrestling has added sambo as a style since the 2007 U.S. National Wrestling Championships in Las Vegas, Nevada.

 Notable practitioners

 Name controversy

 Although sambo is a Russian acronym, exponents of the sport in the English-speaking world have faced problems concerning the linguistically unrelated racist term.
-Sambo representatives have opted to use the alternative spelling Sombo to avoid offence.
-In Swedish, "sambo" is the term for an unmarried couple living together on permanent basis.
-FIAS references the sport with its acronym spelling: SAMBO.
+Sambo representatives worldwide have opted to use the alternative spelling sombo to avoid offence.
+However, FIAS still references the sport with its acronym spelling: SAMBO.